 After exploring Beijing’s parks and training for periods of a few weeks at a time with various Bagua masters, Damo decided to study solely with master Wang Haitao and from this teacher he learnt the Cheng system as well as Hebei Xingyiquan which was used as a ‘support system’ for the study of Baguazhang.
 There was a lot of study of the Wu Xing methods of Xingyi as well as the circle walking and single play change mechanics of Bagua in order to help Damo understand the internal side of the system; the outer frame was already fairly efficient but master Wang helped to put the ‘engine’ into what he was doing.
 Further studies of these two styles were undertaken with Hao Nanren and several masters in Taiwan where the ‘cousin’ to Cheng, Gao, is a widely taught method.

 Damo had also studied the Xian Tian Bagua circle walking methods of the Daoist alchemists and these were implemented into Damo’s practice as well to bridge the gap between Nei Gong training and martial arts.
 Since these practices were said to be the root of the martial system of Baguazhang, it seemed only natural for these to become a part of Damo’s Baguazhang training.
-For this reason, students within Lotus Nei Gong study the circle walking methods of Bagua as well as the martial aspects of the system.
+For this reason, students within Lotus Nei Gong study the circle walking methods of Bagua prior to forms and other drills.

 Damo’s initial encounters with Chinese medicine were with his uncle who taught the fundamentals of Tui Na massage, cupping and Chinese medical theory to him on an informal basis.
 These studies were often undertaken alongside Taiji training at his uncles house in the UK.
 From here, Damo then went on to study several different classical methods of Chinese medicine with his Buddhist and Daoist teachers including acupuncture, blood-letting, emission of Qi, Wa Fu and Qi Gong-based medicinal methods.
 These methods were practiced by Damo when he returned to the UK between Asian trips where he primarily focused upon treating those with spinal issues as this was a strong point with regards to his skillset.